Hougoumont: Decay and restoration

 Hougoumont remained an active farm until the end of the 20th century.
-In 2003 a settlement was found between Count Guibert d'Oultremont, owner of the farm, and the Regional Authority after which it became the property of the Intercommunale (1815).
+In 2003 a settlement was reached between Count Guibert d'Oultremont, owner of the farm, and the Regional Authority after which it became the property of the Intercommunale (1815).
 By June 2006, the farm appeared to be derelict.
-The walls, which were once near pristine white, have become a dirty yellow.
-Several walls are cracked and parts are clearly damaged, most notably the right-hand door post of the north side gate.
+The walls, which were once near pristine white, had become a dirty yellow.
+Several walls were cracked and parts were clearly damaged, most notably the right-hand door post of the north side gate.

 Project Hougoumont, supported by, amongst others, the then-current Duke of Wellington, writer Bernard Cornwell and the late historian Richard Holmes, was set up to oversee funding to restore and preserve Hougoumont for the long-term future.
 The project was completed in June 2015 at a cost of £3m, with organisations including the Landmark Trust contributing to the funds in return for being allowed to rent part of the property (the Game Keeper's Cottage).
 Charles, Prince of Wales, unveiled a memorial at Hougoumont on 17 June 2015 dedicated to the British soldiers who fought in the battle.
 The memorial by Vivien Mallock stands next to the north gate and shows two life-size soldiers struggling to close the critical gates of the farm to save it from being overrun by the French.
 The next day (18 June 2015) Hougoumont was opened to the public on the 200th anniversary of the Battle of Waterloo.